-- 1. Make sure headlamp switch is in OFF position. - 2.
-Open the hood.
-If you are replacing the driver side headlamp, unclip the electronic module on the right side of the battery and move it out of the way. - $3.\ Locate$ the headlamp bulb through the hole in the upper radiator support assembly. - 4.
-Release clip and disconnect the electrical connector from the bulb.
+1. Make sure headlamp switch is in OFF position.

+2. Open the hood.

+3. Locate the headlamp bulb through the hole in the upper radiator support assembly.

+4. Disconnect the electrical connector from the bulb by pulling rearward.

-5. Remove the bulb retaining ring by rotating it counterclockwise (when viewed from the rear) about 1/8 turn to free it from the bulb socket, and slide the ring off the plastic base.
+5. Remove the bulb retaining ring by rotating it counterclockwise (when viewed from the rear) to free it from the bulb socket, and slide the ring off the plastic base.
 Keep the ring to retain the new bulb.